-In accordance with Title I regulations, each Title I school and their parent representatives will evaluate McAdams Junior High School's School Compact annually and revise if needed.
-This compact will identify ways the school, parents and students can share the responsibility for student performance and success.
-A copy of the McAdams Junior High School Compact detailing these responsibilities will be made available on our campus website, distributed to parents through flyers, parent-teacher conferences and upon request.
+In accordance with Title I regulations, each Title I school and their parent representatives will evaluate Dunbar Middle School's School Compact annually and revise if needed.
+This compact will identify ways the school, parents and student can share the responsibility for student performance and success.
+A copy of the DMS Compact detailing these responsibilities will be made available on our campus website, distributed to parents through flyers, parent-teacher conferences and upon request.
 Parent/student signatures will not be required; however, parents are encouraged to discuss the contents of the compact with their child.